CHARITABLE PARTNERS

 GRANT GROUPS

-Are you a nonprofit organization looking for fundraising opportunities and are able to commit 10 volunteers to assist during the Kansas City Marathon?
+Are you a nonprofit organization looking for fundraising opportunities and able to commit a minimum of 10 volunteers to assist during the Kansas City Marathon?

 The primary beneficiary of the Kansas City Marathon will continue to be the Greater Kansas City Sports Commission & Foundation (KCSC&F), a 100% privately-funded nonprofit organization that has managed the Kansas City Marathon since 2005.
 For more than 50 years, the KCSC&F has advocated the lifetime benefits of sports, like running, to people of all ages and abilities in the greater Kansas City area.
 The organization produces more than 25 events each year that allow thousands to affordably participate in sports, including educational initiatives, tournaments and youth clinics that make the Kansas City community a better place to live, work and play.
 The KCSC&F also benefits the region by attracting and managing major sporting events for Kansas City, including the Big 12 Men’s Basketball Championship, the NCAA Division I Women’s Volleyball Championship, the U.S. Figure Skating Championships and numerous other NCAA and Big 12 Championship events.
 These major national events serve to improve the quality of life for area residents, foster economic impact and elevate Kansas City’s profile nationally and around the globe.